morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 * Store, forward ethernet frames
 * examine incoming MAC addresses, selectively forward frame to one or more outgoing links when frame is to be forwarded on segment, uses CSMA/CD to access segment
 * Port based vlans
-	* multiple virtual LANS over single
+	* multiple virtual LANS over single physical lan infrastructure